 Benefits of donating Human Milk

-- Brings in satisfaction as her milk benefits other neonates.
+- Brings in a sense of satisfaction as her milk is not only benefitting her own baby but also other critically ill neonates.

-- Satisfies mother that baby is receiving optimal feeding.
+- Relieves the mother that baby is receiving optimal feeding.

 - Reduced neonatal infections & other illnesses.